redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE_NEW.md

 There are 3x RHOAI Operator dependency states to be set: `Managed`, `Removed`, and `Unmanaged`.

-1. `Managed` = The RHOAI Operator manages the dependency (i.e. Service Mesh, Serverless, etc.)
+1. `Managed` = The RHOAI Operator manages the dependency (i.e. Service Mesh, Serverless, etc.).
+RHOAI manages the operands, not the operators.
+This is where FeatureTrackers come into play.
 1. `Removed` = The RHOAI Operator removes the dependency.
 Changing from `Managed` to `Removed` does remove the dependency.
 1. `Unmanaged` = The RHAOI Operator does not manage the dependency allowing for an administrator to manage it instead.
 Changing from `Managed` to `Unmanaged` does not remove the dependency.
 For example, this is important when the customer has an existing Service Mesh.
+It won't create it when it doesn't exist, but you can make manual changes.

 ### Install RHOAI KServe dependencies